calimero-project/calimero-tools/README.md

 Calimero Tools
 ==============

-A collection of KNX network tools based on Calimero.
+A collection of KNX network tools based on Calimero for process communication, monitoring, and management.

 Download
 --------